varunkumardev/amitmerchant1990.github.io/_posts/2020-8-11-accessing-private-methods-outside-of-class-using-reflection-php.md

 // Foo::privateMethod() from context
 ```

-To get around this, we can use PHP's in-built [ReflectionMethod](https://www.php.net/manual/en/class.reflectionmethod.php) class which can give information about the method.
+To get around this, we can use PHP's in-built [ReflectionMethod](https://www.php.net/manual/en/class.reflectionmethod.php) class which can give handlful of information about the class.
 And also can "reverse engineer" things for us.

+Basically, it shows the "mirror" to the class so that it can learn about itself.
+And here's how you can use it.

 ```php
 $reflectionMethod = new ReflectionMethod('Foo', 'privateMethod');